Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/luis-reference-regions.md

 ---
-title: Regiões de publicação & pontos de extremidade-LUIS
+title: Publishing regions & endpoints - LUIS
 titleSuffix: Azure Cognitive Services
-description: A região especificada no portal do Azure é a mesma em que você publicará o aplicativo LUIS e uma URL de ponto de extremidade será gerada para essa mesma região.
+description: The region specified in the Azure portal is the same where you will publish the LUIS app and an endpoint URL is generated for this same region.
 services: cognitive-services
 author: diberry
 manager: nitinme